-Five efficient methods to streamline bill pay in your dental practice.
+Five efficient methods to streamline paying bills in your dental practice.

 Always have a reliable cash balance

 Cleaner records and paper trail for your CPA and IRS

 A lot less admin time spent paying bills

 A lot fewer mistakes and time spent in bookkeeping

 We've seen all of the bill paying methods out there that dental offices are using and we have our favorites.
 The easiest and super-efficient ways used by the most successful dental practices are the ones we have explained below.

 Online bill payments is the most obvious method but still not used by everyone.
 If your vendor has online payments available, then pay it online.
 It's less time than writing a check and mailing it, and it comes out of your account within a day, so you know your cash balance.

 Every vendor for your fixed recurring expenses like loans, utilities, rent, and phones, should be paid by automatic payments.
 Automatic payments can be quickly set up online on the vendor's website.

 Cash flow sensitive practices can set up most of the online recurring automatic payments to be paid by a credit card instead of directly out of your bank account to eliminate cash flow worries.
 I will explain this in more detail later.